AleBros/xamarin-docs.it-it/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM5101" />

-#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Manca '{0}' compilatore.
+#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Mancante '{0}' compilatore.
 Installare il componente 'Strumenti da riga di comando' Xcode.

 <!-- 5102 used by mtouch -->